sol-farm/static-pubkey/README.md

 # pubkey

-small crate that defines a `pubkey!` macro, used for compile-time parsing of public key strings into byte arrays for near 0-cost static public keys defined in your source code.
+small crate that defines a `static_pubkey!` macro, used for compile-time parsing of public key strings into byte arrays for near 0-cost static public keys defined in your source code.
 The actual code is taken from [here](https://github.com/project-serum/anchor/commit/96036e149173603926074c6dba445c47bd6575aa).

 # usage